toaderflorin/florintoader/_posts/2017-08-25-realistic-shadows.markdown

 <script src="https://gist.github.com/toaderflorin/efe0081985123837ac7244815341650e.js"></script>

-Obviously, for complex objects, the distance functions are complicated, and they usually involve taking each polygon into account, so they are time consuming to calculate.
+Obviously, for complex objects the distance functions are complicated and they usually involve taking each polygon into account, so they are time consuming to calculate.
 This is why for a complex polygon mesh, the distance function is pre-calculated and saved into a three dimensional (volume) texture.
 Valve recently created a cool paper describing how to do this in two dimensions for text.
 Epic is doing the same thing in three dimensions.
 [Check it out](http://www.valvesoftware.com/publications/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf) if you are interested in the details.

 UE actually allows visualizing the distance fields in a level.
 This is pretty cool.